the-lupaxa-project/.github/README.md

     </a>
 </p>

-<h1 align="center">The Lupaxa Project: The <em>.github</em> Repository</h1>
+<h1 align="center">The <em>.github</em> Repository</h1>

 <h2>Overview</h2>

-This repository (the-lupaxa-project/.github) defines the organisation-wide defaults for:
+This repository defines the organisation-wide defaults for:

 - Issue templates
 - Pull request templates
-- Organisation-level GitHub Actions workflows
 - Shared documentation (security, contribution guidelines, etc.)
 - Label conventions
 - Central governance and project structure

 These files apply automatically to all repositories under The Lupaxa Project unless explicitly overridden.

-This repo acts as the central source of truth for project standards, security practices, automation, and contributor experience.
+This repository acts as the central source of truth for project standards, security practices, automation, and contributor experience.

 <h2>How GitHub Uses This Repo</h2>